drewdouglass1/JCacheSample/README.md

 - The JSON library is specified as a dependency in the POM file, Maven will take care of the rest including downloading and storing this library in the right location as well as packaging it into a final artifact

-- The ogclient.jar is not available in a public Maven repository.
-You will have to obtain this jar file and add it to your local repository by running the following maven command
+- The ogclient.jar is NOT available in a public Maven repository.
+You will have to obtain this jar file from https://hub.jazz.net/manage/manager/project/abchow/CachingSamples/overview?utm_source=dw#https://hub.jazz.net/project/abchow/CachingSamples/abchow%2520%257C%2520CachingSamples/_2fYdgJMyEeO3qtc4gZ02Xw/_2fl44JMyEeO3qtc4gZ02Xw/downloads and add it to your local repository by running the following maven command

 ```
 $ mvn install:install-file -Dfile=<path-to-ogclient.jar> \